How do I register a team for the 2019/20 season?

 How do I find a team?

 We try our best to find individual players and teams looking for player spots.
-Contact the office if you are looking for a placement.
+View our Find a Team page and inquire if you'd like to be listed.
 We are also looking to grow our Calgary New Curlers Facebook page for those new to the community.

 How long is the season?